 You can pay almost any business or individual that you currently pay by check – your phone bill, loan payments, insurance – even your dentist or daycare center.
 However, court-ordered payments or state and federal taxes are discouraged and must be scheduled at your own risk.

-A Biller is the same thing as a Payee - a company or person you wish to pay.
-You will now see the word Biller instead of Payee throughout Bill Pay.
+A Biller is a company or person you wish to pay.

-We've made it easier to find the companies and people you pay.
 Just click the company logo in the category for your bill.
-No more scrolling through long lists of potential billers.

 Simply enter the name of the company or person in the search bar.
 If they’re not found, you'll be able to manually enter the biller's name and address.